 Here's a typical 1/3 stop scale:

 1.0, 1.1, 1.2, 1.4, 1.6, 1.8, 2.0, 2.2, 2.5, 2.8, 3.2, 3.5, 4.0, 4.5.
 5.0, 5.6, 6.3, 7.1, 8.0, 9.0, 10, 11, 13, 14, 16, 18, 20, 22, 25, 29, 32

+We also talk about wide apertures.
 Depth of field (DoF) is inversely proportional to aperture size.
 That means that you can use a wide aperture (f/2.4, for instance) to isolate a sharp subject against a blurred background.
-On the other side of the scale, you can use narrow apertures like f/16 or f/22 to maximize the sharpness from front to back in a landscape photo.
+On the other side of the scale, you can use narrow apertures like f/16 or f/22 to maximize the sharpness from front to back in a landscape photo (depending on your camera).

 Calculating depth of field is a complex operation based on several factors, starting with the focal length of the lens and the effective aperture size.
 It also depends on the size of your camera's sensor.

-Fortunately, there are a few tools available.
+Fortunately, there are a few tools for aperture photography available.
 You can use an online calculator like this one.
 You may even have a valuable aid right on your lens.
 Many lenses have a DoF scale that looks something like this: